YetAnotherNerd/whatlastgenre/README.md

 To get the most of it for all albums in /home/user/music and /media/music:

 	$ whatlastgenre.py -irml 5 /home/user/music /media/music

-Just tag release-types and mbids (this is not intended) on /media/music:

-	$ whatlastgenre.py -irml 0 --no-lastfm --no-discogs /media/music

 ### Ended up with a tag that shouldn't be there?

 * If it's an impartial correct tag, just use score_down or blacklist to get rid of it.
-* If it's a label or location tag that should have been filtered, please name it to me so i can add it to the tags.txt file (do it yourself until i did it).
+* If it's an instrument, label or location tag that should have been filtered, please name it to me so i can add it to the tags.txt file.
-* If the tag is personal, crappy or somehow else bad, just talk to me and i'll try to find out what's happening and improve the scoring.
+* If the tag is personal, crappy or somehow else bad, just talk to me and i'll try to improve the scoring by adding it to the generic filter.

 ## How to help